skeeto/skeeto.github.com/about/index.md

   quite popular.

 * [binitools][binitools]: an old modding tool for the *Freelancer* space flight sim.
 I wrote it in college before starting this blog.
-You can still find copies in various modding tool collections.
-I could do a *far* better job of it today, but there's no good reason to rewrite it.
+There are still old copies floating around in various modding tool collections.
+  The version linked here is a much more recent rewrite.
+The original source is still there, but on its own branch.

 * [synSpace Map Editor][ssmapedit]: a map editor for [an old-school 2D space shooter game][synspace].
 I initially developed this when I was a